jpritikin/coach/content/docs/integration.md

 How do we reconcile the beauty we feel in peak experiences with our mundane practical reality?

+If you have had psychedelic trips, they should be more than a faint memory.

 ## Meditation

 Meditation is an expression of integration; meditation is a way to